hehuilong/IMAR-C/README.md

 recordVideoLocal: can be implemented on the robot to capture video.

-argvToSpeech: can send the words to the robot and make it speek.
+argvToSpeech: can send the words to the robot and make it speak.

 decreaseSize: decrease the size of video.

 detectFps: detect the fps of video.

 ## Activities
-For the moment the activities had to be recorded in a 2-second video (our video analysis programm is too long):
+For the moment the activities had to be recorded in a 2-second video:

 	- applaud
 	- fall